inside.ewu.edu

 Notes: This program is for students enrolled in the EdS School Psychology Programs.
 Other students may enroll with the permission of the instructor.

-This course provides an overview of research-based core curriculum and instruction and evidence-based supplemental interventions.
-Students learn to develop strong Multi-tiered Systems of Support (MTSS) that blend academic assessment and intervention with Positive Behavior Interventions and Supports (PBIS) and Social-Emotional Learning (SEL), with a focus on culturally responsive and socially just practices that lead to safe and supportive schools with strong home-school collaboration.
+Provides an overview of research-based core curriculum and instruction and evidence-based supplemental interventions.
+Students develop strong Multi-tiered Systems of Support (MTSS) that blend academic assessment and intervention with Positive Behavior Interventions and Supports (PBIS) and Social-Emotional Learning (SEL), with a focus on culturally responsive and socially just practices that lead to safe and supportive schools with strong home-school collaboration.

 PSYC 524.
 ADVANCED CONSULTATION FOR INTEGRATED MTSS.
 4 Credits.